The PASE Corps Advanced Environmental Training & Experience Program

 Participating in weekly advanced environmental training sessions that are based on skills employers told us were the most important or often missing in resumes and experience that they wished more candidates would have -- based on nationwide environmental employer surveys conducted by the Environmental Career Center;

 Researching technical and environmental policy issues one week and then teaching them next week.
-Much of the Fall 2016 advanced training sessions will focus on the National Environmental Policy Act (NEPA) and associated laws and regulations such as Section 106 of the National Historic Preservation Act, Section 404 of the Clean Water Act, Section 7 of the Endangered Species Act, NEPA regulations of NASA, Air Force, Navy, Army, NOAA and others.
+Much of the Spring 2017 advanced training sessions will focus on the National Environmental Policy Act (NEPA) and associated laws and regulations such as Section 106 of the National Historic Preservation Act, Section 404 of the Clean Water Act, Section 7 of the Endangered Species Act, NEPA regulations of NASA, Air Force, Navy, Army, NOAA and others.

 After learning the basic NEPA procedures, Environmental associates will research and teach advanced concepts derived from recent White House Council on Environmental Quality (CEQ) NEPA guidance.